-The following blog article is general information and should not be construed as legal advice.
+This blog article should be considered general information and should not be construed as legal advice.
 The article reflects Indiana law at the time the article was written, but may not include every detail or nuance and may not reflect the law in other jurisdictions.
 Additionally, laws frequently change.
-The reader should not act on the information contained above but rather should act on the advice of his/her own legal counsel or other appropriate professional.
+The reader should not act on the information contained in this article but rather should act on the advice of his/her own legal counsel or other appropriate professional.

 Reports to State Board of Accounts